 Cheryl Pruce is a Program Officer with the Charles and Lynn Schusterman Family Foundation, helping grantees in the Jewish and Israel portfolio make sense of their data to drive strategic planning and action.
-She oversees a range of grantees, some with a social justice orientation, and others focused on Jewish young adult engagement or Israel education.
+She has a specific focus on grantees in the racial and social justice space.

-Outside of her professional sphere, Cheryl leads grassroots dialogue efforts in DC focused on helping young people find their voice on challenging issues including Jewish identity and racial justice.
-She has spent most of her time in DC tutoring low-income young people in reading and writing.
+Outside of her professional sphere, Cheryl leads grassroots dialogue efforts focused on helping young people find their voice on challenging issues including Jewish identity and racial justice.
+She has spent most of her time in tutoring low-income young people in reading and writing.

 Cheryl graduated with honors and distinction from Stanford University with a bachelor’s degree in Urban Studies focusing in Urban Education, and a master’s degree in Sociology.
 She enjoys running, fitness classes, dancing, hiking, cooking vegan dishes, reading books on poverty and upward mobility, growing into her best self, and having consciousness-raising conversations with people.